XAEA-16/Devops-Interview-questions/Devops_interview_Questions README.md

 55. How will you troubleshoot slow performance of a Linux server, and what commands will you use?
 56. If you are trying to run a script in Linux and get a "permission denied" error, what steps will you take to troubleshoot this?
 57. Write shell scripting to find largest file consumers causing high disk usage.
+58. What is the meaning of the chown command?

 [Image of OSI Model Layers]